Portable Microscopy Chemical Detection System

-DEVCOM CBC scientists Dr. Jason Guicheteau and Dr. Ashish Tripathi use the Portable Microscopy Chemical Detection System (PMCDS) to test samples containing trace amounts of particles and identify the substance.
+DEVCOM CBC scientists Dr. Jason Guicheteau (right) and Dr. Ashish Tripathi (left) use the Portable Microscopy Chemical Detection System to detect microscopic contaminants on the surface of a smartphone.

 |Date Taken: